 The Māori Economy

-Estimated to be worth around $50 billion and growing faster than the New Zealand economy as a whole, the Māori economy is fast becoming a powerful player in New Zealand’s sustained economic growth.
+Estimated to be worth around $68.7 billion in 2018 and growing faster than the New Zealand economy as a whole, the Māori economy is fast becoming a powerful player in New Zealand’s sustained economic growth.

 It encompasses small and medium enterprises, authorities, pan-tribal corporate entities, iwi who have settled their Treaty claims with the Crown, and burgeoning social enterprises.